 Who are the facilitators?

-The facilitators are volunteers from the community who have attended a specialized training which focuses on the dialogue process and working with victims and offenders.
+The facilitators are volunteers from the community who have attended a specialized training which focuses on the dialogue process and working with victims and youth under supervision.

-The facilitators’ role is to prepare both the victim and the offender independently for the face to face meeting and to facilitate the face to face meeting while ensuring a respectful process for participants.
+The facilitators’ role is to prepare both the victim and the youth in custody independently for the face to face meeting and to facilitate the face to face meeting while ensuring a respectful process for participants.

 What if a face to face meeting isn’t appropriate?